 What are the best water sports for dogs with difficulty rating?

 Some water activities with your dog are easy and if your dog loves the water they can easily learn them.
 We talk a lot about sporty dogs in our book and feature some incredibly impressive ones.
 Most water sports can even be done in a pool, on a boat or in a dog park.
-Others need more specialized training and special skills, here are some of our favorites with difficulty rating:
+Others need more specialized training and special skills, here are some of our favorite water sports to do with your dogs with difficulty rating:

 How to train your dog for water sports